imrefazekas/harcon-radiation/README.md

 ================
 [harcon-radiation](https://github.com/imrefazekas/harcon-radiation) is a small, yet handy tool extending the [harcon](https://github.com/imrefazekas/harcon) library to provide a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)-, and [Websocket](http://en.wikipedia.org/wiki/WebSocket)-based interface to it.

-Every time you publish or revoke an object-based entity, the [harcon-radiation](https://github.com/imrefazekas/harcon-radiation) will maintain the interfaces transparently.
+Every time you publish or revoke an object-based entity, the [harcon-radiation](https://github.com/imrefazekas/harcon-radiation) reacts to the changes and maintain the interfaces transparently.

 ## Installation